kairora/weather-dashboard/README.md

 The dashboard is also able to display not only the current weather of a city, but also that city's 5-day forecast.
 In the forecast, the user can view the dates, a weather icon, and the temperature and humidity for those five days.

+## Future Enhancements:

+I plan to add in the following features:
+1. Add more CSS to improve the overall UI aesthetic
+2. Prevent usercases for inputting characters other than the text for a city name.
+3. Hide null or empty contents on the starting load up.

 ![Scheduler-Date Photo](/Assets/forecast.PNG)

 ### Link to the deployed app